-children who are in the care of a Local Authority or provided with accommodation by a Local Authority in the exercise of their social services functions at the time of making an application to the school: children who were previously looked after, but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order); and children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
-2. Siblings: applicants with another child from the same family already at the school who is expected to be on the roll of the school in September 2024.
-As a result siblings in Year 11 or Year 13 will not be regarded as a sibling under this criterion.
+children who are in the care of a Local Authority or provided with accommodation by a Local Authority in the exercise of their social services functions at the time of making an application to the school; children who were previously looked after, but ceased to be so because they were adopted (or became subject to a child arrangements order or special guardianship order); and children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted.
+2. Siblings: applicants with another child from the same family already at the school who is expected to be on the roll of the school in September 2025.
+As a result siblings in Year 13 will not be regarded as a sibling under this criterion.
 'Sibling' is defined as a full, half or step brother or sister living at the same home address.
 It also includes an adopted or fostered child living at the same home address and dependent on the same primary carer.
-3. Children with exceptional medical or social needs:
+3. Medical and/or social reasons:

 applicants must provide at least two pieces of written evidence of professional support which should be submitted with their application.
 Applications must set out the particular reasons why The Elmgreen School is the most suitable school and what difficulties would occur if the child had to go elsewhere.
 Any such applications will be considered objectively by the admissions committee of the school based on the evidence provided.
-4. Children of staff at the school:

-applications for children of staff at the school.
-The member of staff must be employed by Dunraven Educational Trust for a minimum of 0.6fte (21 hours support staff / 16.5 hours teaching staff) and either have been employed at the school for at least 3 years at the time of submitting the application (i.e. their employment must have started no later than September 2020) or have been recruited to fill a vacant post at the school for which there is a demonstrable skill shortage.
+4. Children of staff at the school: applications for children of staff at the school.
+The member of staff must be employed by Dunraven Educational Trust for a minimum of 0.6 full-time equivalent (21 hours support staff / 16.5 hours teaching staff) and either have been employed at the school for at least 3 years at the time of submitting the application (i.e. their employment must have started no later than September 2021) or have been recruited to fill a vacant post at the school for which there is a demonstrable skill shortage.
 5. Distance: proximity of the child's home to the school, measured using a straight line from the home address (as identified by the mapping software) to a central point in the school's grounds (as profiled in the software) with those living nearest accorded the highest priority.
 For full definitions of all of the above criteria, please refer to the school's admissions policy.
-Appeal arrangements Unsuccessful applicants will have the right to appeal against the decision to an Independent Appeal Panel established under the School Standards and Framework Act 1998.
+Unsuccessful applicants will have the right to appeal against the decision to an Independent Appeal Panel established under the School Standards and Framework Act 1998.
 For further details, please contact the Admissions Office at the school.
 For further information and the prospectus please see our website the-elmgreen-school.org.uk

-How to apply Applications must be made using the Common Application Form from your home borough by Tuesday 31 October 2023.
-Open Days/Evenings Tuesday 12 September 2023 6.30-9pm (last tour at 8.15pm) Headteacher's talk at 6.45pm and 7.30pm Monday 18 September 2023 9-10.15am (last tour at 10.15am) Headteacher's talk at 9am Tuesday 26 September 2023 9-10.15am (last tour at 10.15am) Headteacher's talk at 9am Wednesday 4 October 2023 9-10.15am (last tour at 10.15am) Headteacher's talk at 9am Monday 16 October 2023 9-10.15am (last tour at 10.15am) Headteacher's talk at 9am SECTION 2 / SCHOOLS 37 The Elms Academy
+Appeal arrangements How to apply Applications must be made using the Common Application Form from your home borough by Thursday 31 October 2024.
+Open Days/Evenings Tuesday 10 September 2024 6.30-9pm (last tour at 8.15pm) Headteacher's talk at 6.45pm and 7.30pm Monday 16 September 2024 9-10.15am (last tour at 10.15am) Headteacher's talk at 9am Tuesday 24 September 2024 9-10.15am (last tour at 10.15am) Headteacher's talk at 9am Wednesday 2 October 2024 9-10.15am (last tour at 10.15am) Headteacher's talk at 9am Monday 14 October 2024 9-10.15am (last tour at 10.15am) Headteacher's talk at 9am SECTION 2 / SCHOOLS 37 The Elms Academy